By Maddie LaPlante-Dube, Columnist

 So, the refugee crisis isn't going well.

 Back in Dec.
-2015, famous graffiti artist Banksy painted another one of his iconic pieces near London’s French embassy.
+2015, famous graffiti artist Banksy painted another one of his iconic pieces near London's French embassy.
 Set against the backdrop of a tattered French flag, the work featured a black and white, empty-faced girl from Les Miserables.
-Tears stream from her eyes as tear gas rises from her feet,
+Tears stream from her eyes as tear gas rises from her feet, engulfing her.

 According to TIME, The Guardian, BBC, Irish Times and many other major news publications, the work is in direct reference to the overnight raids in Calais, France.
 Here, police officers shot tear gas, rubber bullets and concussion grenades at refugees in an effort to make them vacate the camp in January.
 Since its opening in 1999, the French government has attempted to close or destroy Calais, also referred to as "The Jungle," with their most recent attempt involving bulldozers and the displacement of upwards of 1,500 people.
 Many refugees consider Calais to be temporary home after fleeing their respective war-torn origins and use it as a connection in their attempts to gain access to the United Kingdom.